martin-mfg/openapi-generator/samples/server/petstore/haskell-servant/README.md

-# Auto-Generated OpenAPI Bindings to `SomeExample`
+# Auto-Generated OpenAPI Bindings to ``

-The library in `lib` provides auto-generated-from-OpenAPI bindings to the SomeExample API.
+The library in `lib` provides auto-generated-from-OpenAPI bindings to the  API.

 ## Installation